Mark Henry Hansen: Listening Post

 Listening Post is a visual and auditory art exhibit made by Mark Hansen and Ben Rubin.
 Through machine learning techniques, fragments of conversations from chatrooms and forums across the Internet are displayed and read aloud in real time.
 The piece opened at the Brooklyn Academy of Music in New York, but has been displayed all over the world.
 Listening Post received the 2004 Golden Nica for Interactive Art from Ars Electronica, and copies have been acquired by the San Jose Museum of Art and Science Museum, London.

 Moveable Type

-Mark Hansen and Ben Rubin were partners in the creation of Moveable Type, on permanent display in the lobby of the New York Times building in midtown Manhattan.
+Mark Hansen and Ben Rubin were partners in the creation of Moveable Type, on display in the lobby of the New York Times building in midtown Manhattan from November of 2007.
 This piece builds off of “Listening Post,” displaying choreographed patterns of words and phrases in real time from data produced by the New York Times.
 Moveable Type assembles a database consisting of articles from the first newspaper in 1851 to the present day, specialty collections of Times' content including the crossword puzzles and the recipes, and Web commentaries from Times' readers.
 The piece then creates choreographed displays of data, divided into scenes, each scene devoted to some aspect of the day's news.